gtri-iead/gfipm-shib-dc/README.md

                        xsi:schemaLocation="urn:global:gfipm:1.1:bae-resolver classpath:/schema/gfipm-1.1-resolver.xsd">

-Here is a somple test data data connector (files are read from /opt/shib-idp/users/${LocalId}.attr and then the contents of the file are returned as attribute name/value pairs):
+Here is a sample test data data connector (files are read from /opt/shib-idp/users/${LocalId}.attr and then the contents of the file are returned as attribute name/value pairs):